Corning Incorporated: Possible 100.0% Upside

 Growth potential

 Although Corning is old, and the underlying assets have produced significant profits for many years, a big part of the future growth of the company lies in new and emerging business lines related to their fundamental or core competencies.
-Per their capital allocation plan, they intend to invest in the range of $25 to $30 billion of new capital in each of the next three years.
+Per their capital allocation plan, they intend to invest in the range of $25 to $30 billion of new capital over the next three years.
 Their planning framework requires them to keep at least 80% of new investment capital in areas that utilize the skills and capabilities in at least two of their three identified core technologies: optical physics, ceramics, and glass.
 Engineers and technical-types that grew up in the company and its industries run the company.
 They think in terms of continuing to do the things that made them successful, and accordingly, they look for future growth in capital-intensive business lines based on the manufacturing skills that they have.
 Their framework for capital allocation is a remarkable manifestation of this thinking.

 Profitability